smikitky/chatgpt-md-translator/README.md

 ### Temperature (`TEMPERATURE`)

 This controls the randomness of the output.
 See the [official API docs](https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature).
 The default is `0.1`, which is intentionally much lower than the original ChatGPT API default (`1.0`).
 Since this tool works by splitting a file, too much randomness can lead to inconsistent translations.
-Experience suggests that a high value also increases the risk of breaking the markups or ignoring the instructions.
+Experience suggests that a high value also increases the risk of breaking markups or ignoring your instructions.

 ### API Call Interval (`API_CALL_INTERVAL`)

-We will not call the API more frequently than this value (in seconds) to avoid [these rate limits](https://platform.openai.com/docs/guides/rate-limits/what-are-the-rate-limits-for-our-api).
+The tool will not call the API more frequently than this value (in seconds) to avoid [these rate limits](https://platform.openai.com/docs/guides/rate-limits/what-are-the-rate-limits-for-our-api).
 The default is 0, which means the API tries to translate all fragments simultaneously.
 This is especially useful when you're translating a huge file or when you're still a free trial user.

+### Code Block Preservation (`CODE_BLOCK_PRESERVATION_LINES`)

+Code blocks usually don't need to be translated, so code blocks that are longer than the number of lines specified by this option will be replaced with a dummy string before being sent to the API, saving you time and money.
+They will be restored after translation.

+Short code blocks (up to 5 lines by default) are sent as-is to give the API a better context for translation.
+If you want to replace all code blocks, specify `0`.
+If you don't want this feature (for example, if you want to translate comments in code examples), you can specify a large value like `1000`.
+But code blocks will never be split into fragments, so be mindful of the token limit!

+### Output File Name Suffix (`OUT_SUFFIX`)

+By default, the input file will be overwritten with the translated content.
+If you prefer to save the new content under a different name, you can specify this suffix.
+The original extention will be removed before the suffix is added.
+For example, if you specify `"-es.md"` and the input file name is `"index.md"`, the translated file will be saved as `"index-es.md"`.

+You can also explicitly specify a full filename with the `--out` CLI option.
+If this is set, the suffix option will be ignored.

 ## CLI Options